David Vaver

 CM, BA, LLB (Hons) (Auckland), JD (Chicago), MA (Oxon), FRSC, of the New Zealand bar

-David Vaver is a member of IP Osgoode and Emeritus Professor of Intellectual Property & Information Technology Law in the University of Oxford, Emeritus Fellow of St Peter’s College, Oxford, and former Director of the Oxford Intellectual Property Research Centre.
+David Vaver was a member of IP Osgoode and Emeritus Professor of Intellectual Property & Information Technology Law in the University of Oxford, Emeritus Fellow of St Peter’s College, Oxford, and former Director of the Oxford Intellectual Property Research Centre.
 He was previously a faculty member at Osgoode (1985-98), UBC (1978-85), and the University of Auckland (1972-78).
 He rejoined Osgoode in 2009.

 Professor Vaver’s main field is intellectual property law and policy.
 Besides authoring Intellectual Property Law: Copyright, Patents, Trade-marks (2nd ed.
 2011), Copyright Law (2000), and (as co-editor) Competition Policy and Intellectual Property Law (2009), all published by Irwin Law, he has edited a five-volume compilation, Intellectual Property Rights: Critical Concepts in Law (Routledge, 2006).
 He founded the Intellectual Property Journal in 1984, from which he retired as editor-in-chief in 2016 but remains on the advisory board.